gambineri/Attic/README.md

 xml-path-finder
 ===============

-Search into local XML files using XPath and a bit of JavaScript
+Search into local XML files using HTML5, XPath and a bit of JavaScript.